I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-rtlallocateheap.md

 <p> </p>

 ## -remarks
 <p><b>RtlAllocateHeap</b> allocates a block of memory of the specified size from the specified heap. </p>

 <p>To free a block of memory allocated by <b>RtlAllocateHeap</b>, call <b>RtlFreeHeap</b>. </p>

-<p>Memory allocated by <b>RtlAllocateHeap</b> is not movable.
-Since the memory is not movable, it is possible for the heap to become fragmented. </p>

-<p>Serialization ensures mutual exclusion when two or more threads attempt to simultaneously allocate or free blocks from the same heap.
-There is a small performance cost to serialization, but it must be used whenever multiple threads allocate and free memory from the same heap.
-Setting the HEAP_NO_SERIALIZE value eliminates mutual exclusion on the heap.
-Without serialization, two or more threads that use the same heap handle might attempt to allocate or free memory simultaneously, likely causing corruption in the heap.
-The HEAP_NO_SERIALIZE value can, therefore, be safely used only in the following situations: </p>

-<p>The process has only one thread. </p>

-<p>The process has multiple threads, but only one thread calls the heap functions for a specific heap. </p>

-<p>The process has multiple threads, and the application provides its own mechanism for mutual exclusion to a specific heap. </p>

-<p><b>RtlAllocateHeap</b> allocates a block of memory of the specified size from the specified heap. </p>

-<p>To free a block of memory allocated by <b>RtlAllocateHeap</b>, call <b>RtlFreeHeap</b>. </p>